shivaniborhade19/Robokavi_yps/README.md

-# ROBOKAVI: AI-Powered Poetic Plotter
+# RoboKavi-CoreXY machine with an AI computer

 ## Project Description